 A great film to watch with your kids, Eighth Grade tells the story of a thirteen-year-old Kayla enduring a tidal wave of adolescence as she navigates her last week of middle school.
 Online she presents a life that she has all together, while in reality she is sullen and silent around her single father and school peers.
 The film was praised for its realism and authenticity.

 We hope you have a wonderful Father’s Day this year, whatever you decide to do.
-If you would like to surprise your father with the gift of his childhood memories, send your cine reels to Cine2DVD for a cine to DVD or cine to digital conversion.
+If you would like to surprise your father with the gift of his childhood memories, send your cine reels to Cine2DVD for a cine film transfer or cine to digital conversion.
 Keep that precious footage safe and make it more accessible so future generations can enjoy it.
-Contact us today for more information.
+Contact us today for more information about how we ate experts in transferring film to digital.